KAMI-Github/ERC721-AC/README.md

 #### `setTransferRoyalties(RoyaltyData[] calldata royalties)`

 Sets global royalties for token transfers.
-Only callable by contract owner.
+Only callable by users with OWNER_ROLE.

 ```shell
 # Example to set 7% royalty to address1